Ipstenu/varnish-http-purge/readme.txt

 == Changelog ==

+= 3.9.2 =
+* Change purge notice so it can be dismissed.
+* Fix purging of deleted posts.

 = 3.9.1 =
 * Fixing i18n which wasn't working and threw a stupid error on sites without pretty permalinks.
 (Props DH customer Rasmus and employee Heckman!)